 Today’s mobile shoppers are more research obsessed than ever.
 They spend time searching mobile sites and apps to find the best products, deals, and reviews.
 This new consumer switches between apps and mobile sites before making a final decision.
 Throughout this ritual, he expects friction-free research experiences and seamless points of sale.
 This new behavior requires merging teams among app and mobile web marketers.
 However many organizations still silo these teams, resulting in fragmented user experiences.

-Looking ahead What’s the next big thing?
+The future of Marketing: Looking ahead What’s the next big thing?
 What comes after mobile?
 Where is the future of marketing headed?
 Mobile has changed everything, but it’s only Act One.
 Meanwhile, Machine learning in marketing is set to drive the industry’s next revolution.
 Google’s Senior Vice President of Ads & Commerce, Sridhar Ramaswamy, reflects on the implication of this change and how leading brands will navigate the shift.